 I Can’t Help Myself (Sugar Pie, Honey Bunch) – Four Tops

 Another major character in Forrest Gump is introduced when Forrest gets to Vietnam and meets fellow soldier “Bubba” and The Four Tops’ song ‘I Can’t Help Myself (Sugar Pie, Honey Bunch)’ plays.
-This Motown classic was written by the popular songwriting team of Lamont Dozier, Brian Holland, and Eddie Holland.
-The songwriting trio is responsible for writing most of the hits for the Motown group, The Supremes.
+The popular songwriting team of Lamont Dozier, Brian Holland, and Eddie Holland wrote this Motown classic.
+The songwriting trio wrote many hits for the Motown group, The Supremes.

 Respect – Aretha Franklin